Obtaining a heap dump

-Unfortunately, for most real-life applications data structures with boxed numbers would be a bad choice from the performance standpoint.
-That’s because storing, for
+Unfortunately, a data structure with boxed numbers is a bad choice from the performance standpoint.
+That’s because, for example, a

-Duplicate Objects of arbitrary types occur much more rarely than, for example, duplicate Strings.
-But when they do, they almost always cause singificant overhead.
+Duplicate objects of arbitrary types occur more rarely than duplicate Strings.
+But when they do, they almost always cause significant overhead.
 Currently JXRay analyzes only instances of non-collection classes for duplication.
 The analysis is “shallow”.
-That is, consider objects A and B that point to objects X and Y, respectively.
-If A and B have identical contents (except for the references to X and Y that are different), and X and Y have identical contents, A and B will still be considered different.
+That is, consider objects A and B that point to identical objects X and Y, respectively.
+In this case, despite the fact that A and B are logically identical, they will still be considered different, because X and Y are different objects.
+On the other hand, if both A and B point at the same object X, JXRay will mark them as identical (duplicate).
 Duplicate objects, if they are immutable, can often be easily eliminated using some form of a canonicalization cache.

 The following subsection provides the standard reference chains leading to clusters of duplicate objects.
 For each cluster some specimen objects are presented in the same format as in the table shown above:

-Duplicate Primitive Arrays.
 Such arrays are similar to duplicate strings: they are separate objects, but their contents are the same.
-Note that JXRay is smart and can
+Note that JXRay is smart and can distinguish between “standalone”

 char arrays and those that belong to